-There are many organizations taking in hair donations for natural hair wigs.
+There are many organizations that accept hair donations for natural hair wigs.
 The following three examples have a big wig network:

 What do I have to consider before making the cut?

-Different organizations have different requirements for the donations they take in.
-However, there are some Do’s & Dont’s applying for most of them.
+Different hair donation organizations have different requirements for the hair they take in.
+However, there are some Do’s & Dont’s applying to most of them.

-- wash hair and braid into a ponytail before cutting
+- wash hair and set it into a ponytail or braid before cutting;

 2. Hairy Hero: The role of hair in an oil spill aftermath